microsoft/pai/src/internal-storage/README.md

 ### 1. Failure during setup

 This service uses the readiness probe in k8s to ensure the corresponding loop device is created successfully.
-Possible errors during setup:
+Possible errors during setup are as follows:

   - Allocation Failure: The storage uses `fallocate` to reserve quota during setup.
 If the remaining disk size doesn't meet the need, allocation failure happens.
-  - Mount Failure: Since the `mount` command needs some privileges of the host, it may also fail during setup.
+  - Mount Failure: Since the `mount` command needs some privileges from the host to work, it may also fail during setup.

-If any of the above failures happen, the service will never be ready (because of the readiness probe).
+If any of the above failures happens, the service will never be ready (because of the readiness probe).
 See [create.sh](src/create.sh) and [create.yaml.template](deploy/create.yaml.template) for details.

 ### 2. Failure after setup

 Possibility is that users may delete our storage file `storage.ext4` or `storage` folder unexpectedly.
 The service checks them every 60 seconds:

   - If the `storage` folder is unmounted or deleted, the service will restart to create and mount it again in 60 seconds.
 Data won't be lost.
-Since pods are using the internal service with `mountPropagation=None`, nothing will happen to them.
+Since pods are using the internal storage with `mountPropagation=None`, they won't notice any change.
   - If the `storage.ext4` file is deleted, the service will restart to create a new `storage.ext4` in 60 seconds.
 However, in such case, user data will be lost.
 We cannot prevent it since users can always remove files on their disks.

 ### 3. Failure during deletion